Syferie/MagicBlock/README.md

 For issues or suggestions:
 * GitHub Issues (Include reproducible steps for bugs)
 * QQ Group: [134484522]

-## Changelog

-**MagicBlock 3.1.0 Changelog**

-**New Features:**

-*   MagicBlock items now support multi-line lores (thanks to suggestion #3).
-*   Added config option to allow/disallow players using MagicBlocks bound by other players.
-*   Added support for Folia server (resolves #6).

-**Fixes:**

-*   Fixed connection issues between fences, walls, glass panes, etc.
-*   Fixed a bug where MagicBlocks would be accidentally disintegrated in furnaces and workbenches.
-*   Fixed a bug where MagicBlocks would be accidentally replaced when players clicked on an item in their backpack.
-*   Fixed pressure plate redstone behavior and prevented attached blocks from dropping unexpectedly (resolves #9).

-**Improvements:**

-*   Improved the configuration description in config.

-**In summary,** this update mainly adds support for Folia server, implements multi-line lore support for MagicBlock items, and fixes several important bugs.

-MagicBlock v3.0.0 Changelog

-* Enhanced multilingual support
-* Optimized GUI display
-* Improved block binding
-* Code cleanup
-* Performance improvements
-* Complete restructure
-* Many more changes...
-* Note: Backup config before updating from 2.X

 © 2024 MagicBlock.
 All Rights Reserved.